maystey/uct_nassp_cm2020/CHAPTERS.md

 - For Loops
 - List Comprehension
 - While Loops
+- Breaking Out of Loops
+- Else Statement and Loops
 ### Incomplete
-- Breaking Out of Loops

 ### Not Started
-- Else Statement and Loops
-- Embedded Loops
+- Nested Loops

 The remaining sections here are not a priority
 - For loop examples